M-Files/Developer-Portal/Whats-New/index.md

 	* Added a sample on [copying objects from within a workflow]({{ site.baseurl }}/Samples-And-Libraries/Samples/Processes/Copying-Objects/)
 	* Added a [What's New]({{ site.baseurl }}/Whats-New/) page to detail major additions to the developer portal
 	* Added a [code of conduct](https://github.com/M-Files/MFilesSamplesAndLibraries/blob/master/CODE_OF_CONDUCT.md) and [contribution guide](https://github.com/M-Files/MFilesSamplesAndLibraries/blob/master/CONTRIBUTING.md) to clarify the way in which we interact with the developer community through our public repositories.
+	* Altered website source code to provide a better experience when pinning the site (Windows, Android, iOS).

 ### July 2017